SouravPoudyal/augmix/README.md

 Training recipes used in our paper:

-Resnet18(non-pretrained and non pretrained with SGD and LambdaLR): `python new_cifar.py -m renset18` or `python new_cifar.py -m renset18 -pt`
+Resnet18(non-pretrained or pretrained with SGD + LambdaLR): `python new_cifar.py -m renset18` or `python new_cifar.py -m renset18 -pt`

-Convnext-Tiny(non-pretrained and non pretrained with Adam and CosineAnnelingLR):`python new_cifar.py -m convnext_tiny -o AdamW -s CosineAnnealingLR` and `python new_cifar.py -m convnext_tiny -o AdamW -s CosineAnnealingLR -pt`
+Convnext-Tiny(non-pretrained or pretrained with Adam + CosineAnnelingLR):`python new_cifar.py -m convnext_tiny -o AdamW -s CosineAnnealingLR` and `python new_cifar.py -m convnext_tiny -o AdamW -s CosineAnnealingLR -pt`

 Similarly Learning rate and weight decay could be included in the receipe with flag `-lr` and `-wd`